Symplectic maps: from generating functions to Liouvillian forms: Hamiltonian systems and implicit symplectic integrators

-\begin{remark} The explicit schemes obtained from this procedure\footnote{In this case, we consider the main explicit cases, but it must read the $2^{n}$ combinations of proper Lagrangian manifolds.
-They are all the $2^{2n}$ different possibilities, as pointed out by Arnold \cite{Arn89}, minus $2^{n}(2^n - 1)$ which contains elements related with the generating functions of type I or IV.} are the staggered symplectic Euler methods, when the Hamiltonian vector field is separable.
-For mixed algorithms, a set of generalized conditions of Runge-Kutta type are necessary and consequently, Theorem \ref{teo:main} does not apply (see \cite{Jim15e}). \end{remark}

-\begin{remark} In a slightly different context, Feng Kang (unpublished) has showed that generating functions obtained by some particular type of matrices $\alpha\in M_{4n\times 4n}(\mathbb R)$ can be reduced to generating functions constructed by an equivalent simplified matrix containing the two submatrices given in expression (\ref{eqn:proj:coord:b}) (see Ge and Dau-liu \cite{GD95}).
-In that theory, those matrices are the input for the evolutive Hamilton-Jacobi equation and it must be interpreted as the property that the Liouville form must be preserved after the symplectic map.
-In contrast, the method of Liouvillian forms said that the preservation of the Liouvillian form generates the symplectic map, which means that it is the cause and not the consequence. \end{remark}
+\begin{remark} In a slightly different context, Feng Kang (unpublished) has shown that generating functions obtained by some particular type of matrices $\alpha\in M_{4n\times 4n}(\mathbb R)$ can be reduced to generating functions constructed by an equivalent simplified matrix containing the two submatrices given in expression (\ref{eqn:proj:coord:b}) (see Ge and Dau-liu \cite{GD95}).
+In their method, those matrices are the input for the evolutive Hamilton-Jacobi equation. \end{remark}

-The following results shows which are the symplectomorphisms and Liouvillian forms associated to the generating functions of type \emph{I, II, III}.
-Generating function of type \emph{IV} can be computed with the same procedure.